Dabru Emet: Orthodox Rabbis' Statement: "Christianity Is Neither Accident Nor Error"

-On 3 December 2015, 28 Orthodox Rabbis released a statement through the Center for Jewish-Christian Understanding and Cooperation (CJCUC) in Israel.
-Rabbis David Rosen, Shlomo Riskin and Mark Dratch are prominent among them in the interfaith movement.
+On 3 December 2015, 28 Orthodox Rabbis released a statement through the Center for Jewish–Christian Understanding and Cooperation (CJCUC) in Israel.
+Rabbis Irving Greenberg, David Rosen, and Shlomo Riskin are prominent among them in the interfaith movement.
 The unprecedented declaration, entitled "To Do the Will of Our Father in Heaven: Toward a Partnership between Jews and Christians", praises “Nostra Aetate,” a Vatican document that repudiated Christian persecution against Jews.
 “Now that the Catholic Church has acknowledged the eternal Covenant between God and Israel, we Jews can acknowledge the ongoing constructive validity of Christianity as our partner in world redemption, without any fear that this will be exploited for missionary purposes,” it reads.

 Christian reaction

 The European Lutheran Commission on the Church and the Jewish People (Lutherische Europäische Kommission Kirche und Judentum, LEKKJ), an umbrella organization representing twenty-five Lutheran church bodies in Europe, issued on May 12, 2003 A Response to Dabru Emet: